angelr1076/Blockchain-Developer-Nanodegree/Main/EthSupplyChainDapp/README.md

     ✓ Testing smart contract function fetchItemBufferTwo() that allows anyone to fetch item details from blockchain (61ms)
 ```

-In a separate terminal window, launch the DApp:
+In a separate terminal window, launch in dev mode to interact with the Dapp locally:

 ```
 npm run dev